In less than 10 days I’m moving to India and I can hardly believe it!

 Last Spring, my boyfriend and I visited a well-respected Lutheran church for Easter.
 They were soooo nice, bless their hearts.
 Even still, the sidelong glances and 2-hour, opera style church hymns kept us from returning.

-This example demonstrates that, for me, my uncomfortable zone is more of a personal preference and less of a stress inducer.
+This example proves that, for me, my uncomfortable zone is more of a personal preference and less of a stress inducer.

 India is in my Out of Comfort Zone because I’ve had no prior experience with it or any place like it.